TheFeThrone/RaumstatusmelderPi/README.md

 2. Download [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to get started

 - OS: Any Raspbian will do it.
 I used Raspbian Lite 32Bit
-  - This will install everything you need to start.
-No other additional installations needed
 - Storage: Choose your MicroSD Card
 - Settings: Here you can set the hostname, username and password by witch you can ssh into your pi and also set your first wireless connection